 Glue42 is a subsidiary of Tick42 – a rapidly growing software vendor and services organisation whose mission is to treat the user experience as a first-class citizen when integrating applications.

-Glue42 Desktop has been deployed into some of the most extreme mission critical environments and is currently licensed across 12,000 production instances.
+Glue42 Enterprise has been deployed into some of the most extreme mission critical environments and is currently licensed across 12,000 production instances.